fengyuanchen/cropperjs/README.md

 How to crop a new area after zoom in or zoom out?

-> Just double click your mouse to enter crop mode.
+> Just double-click your mouse to enter crop mode.

 How to move the image after cropping an area?